 Technicolor is a worldwide technology leader operating in the media and entertainment industry.
 Its activities are organised in two business segments, Entertainment Services (the combined Production and DVD Services businesses) and Connected Home.

 Connected Home operates in a large (FY18: $16.4bn) but tough market, with little growth, thin margins and limited visibility.
 Scale is key, giving access to cheaper components and leveraging platform development costs.
 The DVD market continues to decline, although increased market share has allowed some offset.
-The broad customer spread in Production Services ensures a high base workload, bolstered by the appetite for high-end content from VoD platforms and growth in VFX-heavy movies.
+A broad customer spread in Production Services ensures a high base workload, bolstered by the appetite for high-end content from VoD platforms and growth in VFX-heavy movies.
 Studios increasingly outsource animation and the strength of the gaming market is driving enhanced user experiences.
+The upcoming IPO of DNEG should draw attention to industry attractions.